fubar2/bigwig_outlier_bed/README.md

+## bigwig peak bed maker

+July 30 2024 for the VGP

-## Find and mark BigWig peaks to a bed file for display
+### Find and mark BigWig peaks to a bed file for display

 In the spirit of DeepTools, but finding contiguous regions where the bigwig value is either above or below a given centile.
 0.99 and 0.01 for example. [pybedtools](https://github.com/jackh726/bigtools) is used for the bigwig interface.